5 Interesting Facts About Tabby Cats

 Tabby Is a Pattern, Not a Breed

 Tabby refers to a cat’s coat pattern, so it is not considered a breed of its own.
 This is actually the most common coat, and it can be found on kitties across a wide range of breeds.
+So, this means that you can encounter a purebred kitty with a tabby coat and a mixed breed cat with the same pattern.
+Of course, purebred cats will have other distinguishing features as well.

 Related: Top 10 Long Haired Cat Breeds